CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

 <br/>

 #### 2.1.
 Membrane Potential Dynamics in the Human SAN Model
-<p>The essence of modeling the electrical activity of the sinoatrial node (SAN) cell is captured in the representation of the membrane potential, \( V \), which describes the voltage difference across the cell membrane.
+<p>The essence of modeling the electrical activity of the SAN cell is captured in the representation of the membrane potential, \( V \), which describes the voltage difference across the cell membrane.
 This potential is the driving force behind the flow of ions through various channels and pumps, and it orchestrates the complex rhythm of the heart's natural pacemaker.</p>

 <p>In the Hodgkin-Huxley-type models, including the one utilized by Fabbri et al. [<a href="#ref1"><strong>1</strong></a>], the membrane potential is described by a differential equation that considers the cumulative effects of multiple ionic currents (<a href="#tab1"><strong>Table 1</strong></a>).
 These currents, each mediated by specific channels or exchangers, contribute to the overall charge movement across the membrane.</p>